-The proposed agreements establishing the college explicitly preserve academic freedom for all EMU faculty and staff and exempt EMU faculty and staff from any participation in Communist Party activities.
+The proposed agreement preserves academic freedom for all EMU faculty and staff and exempt EMU faculty and staff from any participation in Communist Party activities.
 Additionally, all intellectual property rights belonging to EMU’s faculty would be explicitly preserved.

 The 15-year cooperative partnership would include four years of a ramp-up period in which the university is filled with its first four cohorts of students.

 It is expected that up to 300 students would be enrolled during each of the first four years (up to 60 students per program), so that the overall enrollment would eventually represent a total of up to 1,200 students (240 students per program) in this partnership.
 Upon successful completion of one of the courses of study above, a student would receive degrees from both Beibu Gulf University and Eastern Michigan University.

 “We’re excited to begin this partnership,” said Mohamad Qatu, dean of the College of Engineering and Technology.
 “Agreements such as this one broaden mutual international understanding and cooperation with a key partner overseas, and offer excellent career preparation for students.”

 During each student’s first three years of study at the new institution, Beibu Gulf University would pay Eastern for six credits, based on the then-current EMU per-credit tuition rate.

 For example, for the 2019-2020 academic year, Beibu Gulf University would pay EMU $2,625 per student, per academic year, that is, six EMU-taught credits at this year’s per credit tuition rate of $437.50.